alessandrofama/wwise-godot-integration/README.md

 ## Features

 * Wwise wrapper libraries that can be used in games and apps for Windows, macOS, iOS and Android.
+* Integration app to ease the process of integrating Wwise into Godot projects.
 * Multi-platform build with Scons for the Wwise and Wwise authoring API (Waapi) wrappers.
+Visual Studio 2017 and 2019 solutions are provided to build on Windows.
 * Wwise and Waapi wrappers unit tests with [Gut](https://github.com/bitwes/Gut).
 * Wwise and Waapi testbed projects.
 * Wwise profiler connection enabled in debug buids of the GDNative wrapper.
-* Blocking I/O implementation that can be extended to use custom I/O devices.
+* Stream manager uses the default blocking I/O implementation and it can be extended to use custom I/O devices.
 * Custom Godot nodes: AkEvent, AkBank, AkListener, AkState, AkSwitch, AkEnvironment, AkGeometry, AkRoom, AkPortal, AkEarlyReflections.
 * Custom Godot Visual Script nodes: AkLoadBank, AkUnloadBank, AkPostEvent, AkSet3DPosition, AkSetState, AkSetSwitch, AkGetRTPCValue, AkSetRTPCValue.
 * Custom Godot signals that can be mapped to event callbacks: end of event, audio marker, music sync beat etc.
-* Wwise IDs converter from C++ to GDScript code in the Godot editor.
+* Wwise IDs converter from C++ to GDScript code in the Godot editor as addon.
 * Waapi picker that allows querying and searching the Wwise project and generating soundbanks from Godot's editor.
 * Wwise settings configurable per-platform in the Godot editor.
 * Spatial audio API support.
 * Wwise plug-ins support.
-* Integration app to ease the process of integrating Wwise into Godot projects.

 ## Getting started